 I want people to remember that the Handframes still exist and remember their importance, the history and heritage.
 It’s obviously not a big production line and there isn’t any possibility to create over 100 a day, but it’s a nice skill to acquire and it’s great to be able to leave G.H.Hurt & Son with something after I go back to University.”

-The Jacaranda Handframe Scarf.
-Available in Bilberry, Moss Green and Ecru.
+The Jacaranda Handframe Scarf in Moss Green, Bilberry and Ecru.